 Prentice also pointed out that open source exists, and thrives, because organizations realize they must create their own digital goods or become beholden to a value chain dependency.

 His view is that Google created Android so it would not have to follow rules set by an operating system vendor.
-Facebook, he said, has just realized how badly that plays out as Apple changed its privacy rules and kicked a $10 billion hole in its annual revenue.
+Facebook, he said, has just realized how badly that plays out as Apple changed its privacy rules and kicked a $10 billion hole the social network's annual revenue.

 Geopolitics, he said, won't stop entities – including nation states – from realizing that open source is the way to encourage development of the digital goods they need.

-And even nation states can't kill open source because it's a license, although the tale of Tornado Cash shows nations can make it harder to access and modify open source projects.
+And even nation states can't kill open source because it's a license, not an entity to be sanctioned or sued, although the tale of Tornado Cash shows nations can make it harder to access and modify open source projects.

 Let's end with a hypothetical: in late 2023, China announces a CPU built on the open source RISC-V architecture that outperforms anything else on the planet, plus its own version of Linux designed just for the silicon.

-Xi Jinping proclaims that this chip has already allowed it to accelerate its development of AI to exceed the nation's 2030 goals, in applications such as missiles capable of evading all known air defenses, which he proves by sending three of the missiles over Taiwan at low altitude.
+Xi Jinping proclaims that this chip has already allowed China to accelerate its development of AI to exceed the nation's 2030 goals, in applications such as missiles capable of evading all known air defenses.
+China's president proves those words by sending three of the missiles over Taiwan at low altitude.